rangle/ngCourse2/webinar-series/architecture/outline.md

 * The case for immutability by default
 * How to leverage observables to represent change
 * Where MV\* patterns fit in
+* How to build a robust services layer